mgamal92/orders-laravel/README.md

 ## Features
 1. Create and Manage your orders easily
 2. See Orders Reports and its Customers
-3. Send notifications within order lifecycle
-4. Fire events within order lifecycle
+3. Fire events within order lifecycle

 You can start from the [issues page](https://github.com/mgamal92/orders-laravel/issues) to work on the feature which you prefer.